kevgo/tricorder/README.md

 - learn how to install, configure, and invoke dozens of separate tools
 - keep those tools up to date across all your codebases
 - waste time waiting until primitive dev scripts have run all tools in sequence

+In addition to general-purpose commands for linting and formatting interactively,
+Tricorder provides special commands that integrate linting and formatting deeply into your development workflow:

+- inside AI coding agents
+- inside your CI pipeline
+- inside a Git pre-commit hook

 ## Q & A